cjwebb22/Four-in-a-Row/README.md

 ### Description:
 This is a Connect 4 command line game.
 This idea was from the optional assignment for FIT1045 at Monash.
 All code is my own.
 Completely redone after learning about classes.

-### Status:
-This project is unfinished.
-I plan on making an AI player and having a solo game option.

 ### Setup:
 You need python > 3.5 to run this script.